Stocks Advance As Inflation Slows - UrduPoint

 Stocks Advance As Inflation Slows

-Stocks advanced Friday as data showed inflation slowing in the eurozone and the United States, and a UK economy performing slightly better than thought
+Stocks advanced Friday as data showed inflation slowing in the eurozone and the United States, and a British economy performing slightly better than thought.

-London, (UrduPoint / Pakistan Point News - 31st Mar, 2023 ):Stocks advanced Friday as data showed inflation slowing in the eurozone and the United States, and a UK economy performing slightly better than thought.
+New York, (UrduPoint / Pakistan Point News - 1st Apr, 2023 ):Stocks advanced Friday as data showed inflation slowing in the eurozone and the United States, and a British economy performing slightly better than thought.

 With the US Federal Reserve and European Central Bank raising interest rates to tame inflation, markets were eagerly waiting for the latest inflation data to see if monetary policymakers have room to pause hikes given recent turmoil in the banking sector.